frans-nekongo/icg-group-project/README.md

 - discount will be awarded on fourth purchase
 5. online purchase
 - of items in stock
+- pre-order option for items not in the store(yet)
 6. two versions
 - personnel version
 - customer version